world-class/REPL/online_courses/free/README.md

     - [Mathematics for Machine Learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning)
     - [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning)
     - [Mathematics for Machine Learning: PCA](https://www.coursera.org/learn/pca-machine-learning)
+- [Number Theory and Cryptography](https://www.coursera.org/learn/number-theory-cryptography) - Coursera. *"By the end, you will be able to apply the basics of the number theory to encrypt and decrypt messages, and to break the code if one applies RSA carelessly.
+You will even pass a cryptographic quest!"*